lmco/mms3-adapter-plugin/README.md

 in the `angular-mms-grunt-servers.json` is the url of your MCF server.
 3. Modify the following lines in the view editor code

    3a.
-In `app/js/mms/app.js` replace lines 49 and 50 with the following
+In `app/js/mms/app.js` replace lines 49 and 50 with the following.
+This
+   allows View Editor to point to your MCF server.

    ```javascript
    URLServiceProvider.setMmsUrl('http://{your-mcf-host}:{your-mcf-port}/plugins/mms3-adapter');
    URLServiceProvider.setBaseUrl('http://{your-mcf-host}:{your-mcf-port}/plugins/mms3-adapter');
    ```
    3b.
-In `src/services/AuthorizationServices.js` replace line 25 with the following
+In `src/services/AuthorizationServices.js` replace line 25 with the
+   following line.
+This allows View Editor to NOT point to alfresco for user authorization.

    ```javascript
    var loginURL = URLService.getRoot() + '/api/login';
    ```